inflac/NightLight/README.md

     * For status update to "canceled", name the image "canceled.png"
     * For status update to "german", name the image "german.png"
     * For status update to "english", name the image "english.png"
+7. Turn off 2 factor authentication for Instagram.
+Othersise the script can't login to your account.
+    * Maybe turn it off and choose a new strong password.

 ## Optional
 ### Change the reset time